How To Grow, Harvest, And Cook With Chervil

 How To Get Chervil

 Chervil is a herb best served fresh.
-It’s light scent and light anise flavor do not travel well.
+Its light scent and light anise flavor do not travel well.
 For this reason, you will rarely find it in grocery stores.
-The delicate nature of the herb encourages you to use it a lot, and it makes a luscious soup.
+However the delicate nature of the herb encourages you to use it a lot, and it makes a luscious soup.
 If you want to cook and garnish with Chervil, you will need to grow it.

 Substitutes For Chervil